DeliveryDevs-ERP/FBR-E-Invoicing/README.md

 - provinces
 - FBR sale types

-HS Codes and UOMs are **not** reliably fetched on a fresh install, even though the install hooks call that sync code.
+HS Codes and UOMs are **not** fetched on a fresh install.
 The sync requires a valid PRAL authorization token, and that token is normally empty until you configure `FBR E-Inv Setup`.
 Treat HS Code and UOM fetching as a manual post-setup step through `Fetch Master Data`.

 ## First-Time Setup